SyCLoPS User Manual¶

 1.6 SyCLoPS Classification Flowchart and Assigned Labels and Full Names¶

-Section numbers in the figure refers to the section numbers in the SyCLoPS manuscript.
+Section numbers in the figure refer to the section numbers in the SyCLoPS manuscript.
+From top to bottom, there are four branches: High-altitude, dry, tropical, and extratropical branches.

 2. Tips for running SyCLoPS¶